toddhsimmons/localContainerLab/README.md

 ✅ A Table of Contents
 ✅ GitHub badges
 ✅ Screenshots / diagrams
-Just tell me—I can generate them!
+Just tell me — I can generate them!